cuongqn/cuongqn.github.io/_posts/2021-07-25-hashable-pd.md

 ```
 Looking promising!
 ### Always be testing
-Now that we have a way to hash Pandas DataFrame, let's make sure things are working as expected.
-Specifically two main conditions need to be satisfied:
+Now that we have a means to hash Pandas DataFrame, let's make sure things are working as expected.
+Specifically two conditions need to be satisfied:
 - `hash(df_1) == hash(df_1.copy())`
 - `hash(df_1) != hash(df_2)`